Videos. You can watch them, listen to them and even read them (more on this later!)

 Videos can appeal to visual and audio learners alike, with tutorial and ‘how to’ videos being hugely popular.

 Bounce rate is a measurement expressed as a percentage that indicates what portion of your website visitors are exiting your website after only visiting one webpage.
 The lower the bounce rate percentage the better.
-Visual storytellers, Crackitt believe that typically people judge bounce rate levels as 30% or less being excellent, a bounce rate of 30% – 50% being good and a site with a bounce rate of over 60% as being poor.
+SEO expert and Google partner Patrick Chemoul, believes that it is ‘excellent’ if you can lower your website’s bounce rate to between 26% – 40%.

 Now that we have convinced you why it’s worthwhile investing in video SEO for your website and business, you’re probably wondering where to begin (and what the video at the top of this blog post is about!)
 Well, so were we!